TusharSachdev/ERP-Project-Effort-Overrun-Predictor/README.md

-# 🔍 ERP Project Effort Overrun Predictor — ML + Dashboard (Google Colab)
+# 🔍 ERP Project Effort Overrun Predictor — ML + Dashboard

 An interactive data science project to **predict project effort overruns** in ERP implementations using machine learning and visualize the predictions via an interactive Plotly dashboard.
 This prototype is built entirely in **Google Colab**, making it easy to share, extend, and deploy.